thanhDatNT/e-portfolio/React/component.md

 ### Pure component/ Pure function
 - Pure functions only perform a calculation and nothing more.
 - Pure function **Minds its own business** + **Same inputs, same output**

+### Virtual DOM
+- The DOM is represented as a tree data structure.
+DOM is updated -> re-render the App UI -> Slow performance.
+- Virtual DOM: like a lightweight copy of the actual DOM.
+Every time the state of our application changes, the virtual DOM gets updated first instead of the real DOM.
+If the state of any of elements changes, a new virtual DOM tree is created.
+This tree is then compared or “diffed” with the previous virtual DOM tree.